GeorgeCiesinski/text-script/README.md

 1. Download or clone the repository.
 2. Install the dependencies from requirements.txt (virtual environment is recommended).
-3. Ensure your CWD is text-script (root folder).
-If using pycharm, mark textscript as sources root.
+3. Ensure your CWD and sources root is textscript.
-4. Run the textscript/text-script.py file
+4. Run the text-script.py file.
 5. Optionally, follow steps 4 & 5 from teh Executable Installation Steps to configure text-script.

+### Configuration

+The configuration for this app is stored in the textscript/config/ directory.
+As this program has to be manually configured until the GUI is complete, please take care to only modify options in the DIRECTORIES section.
+The other sections are managed by the program.

+The DIRECTORIES section contains options which refer to a default directory (textscript/textblocks/) which can be disabled by erasing the directory listed there, or replacing it with None.
+There are also options to set the local directory and the remote directory.
+The local directory is any folder on your computer containing textblocks, and the remote directory is for any folder located on a network drive.
+Having all three is optional, and only one is necessary to store and load textblocks.

 ## Screenshots
 TBA

 ## Planned future updates
+- GUI to configure app and add new textblocks.
 - Save whatever the latest clipboard item is and replace it after shortcut is used.
-Currently the last textblock used fills the last clipboard spot
+Currently the last textblock used fills the last clipboard spot.
-- Create #reload command which reloads the shortcut list with all the latest updates
-- A notification should advise users of any added or removed textblocks every time the app is ran
-- Optional usage tracking to advise the user which textblocks see the most use and which do not
+- Optional usage tracking to advise the user which textblocks see the most use and which do not.

 ## Features